What Is Thailand’s Plan For Reopening?

-Under 3% foreign visitors tested positive as the result of the “Sandbox” program on Phuket island lit a hope for the reopening of the country next month.
+Under 3% of foreign visitors tested positive as the result of the “Sandbox” program on Phuket island lit a hope for the reopening of the country next month.

 While at least 100,000 holidaymakers are expected to follow up this “Sandbox” model to foster quarantine-free travel, just 24,600 tourists join this model which is lower than expectation.